oracle/fmw-kubernetes/docs-source/content/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S.md

 ### Create an Ingress for the Domain

-1. Create an Ingress for the domain (`oimcluster-nginx`), in the domain namespace by using the sample Helm chart:
+1. Create an Ingress for the domain (`governancedomain-nginx`), in the domain namespace by using the sample Helm chart:

    ```
    $ cd <work directory>/weblogic-kubernetes-operator
-   $ helm install oimcluster-nginx kubernetes/samples/charts/ingress-per-domain --namespace <namespace> --values kubernetes/samples/charts/ingress-per-domain/values.yaml
+   $ helm install governancedomain-nginx kubernetes/samples/charts/ingress-per-domain --namespace <namespace> --values kubernetes/samples/charts/ingress-per-domain/values.yaml
    ```

    **Note**: The `<work directory>/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/templates/nginx-ingress.yaml` has `nginx.ingress.kubernetes.io/enable-access-log` set to `false`.
 If you want to enable access logs then set this value to `true` before executing the command.
 Enabling access-logs can cause issues with disk space if not regularly maintained.